PedroMD/scd-16-09/README.md

 ### Server

-The app has been deployed to Heroku, so you can point your REST client to [https://scd-16-09.herokuapp.com](https://scd-16-09.herokuapp.com)
+The app has been deployed to Heroku, so you can point your REST client to [https://scd-16-09.herokuapp.com](https://scd-16-09.herokuapp.com).

-*Swagger specification can also be explored by visiting [https://scd-16-09.herokuapp.com](https://scd-16-09.herokuapp.com) & Models at [https://scd-16-09.herokuapp.com/models](https://scd-16-09.herokuapp.com/models)*
+*The Swagger documentation can also be explored by visiting [https://scd-16-09.herokuapp.com](https://scd-16-09.herokuapp.com) & Models at [https://scd-16-09.herokuapp.com/models](https://scd-16-09.herokuapp.com/models)*

-### Postman Collections
+### Postman Collection
 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/90603e15923927ca622a)

 (generated from Swagger's specification)

 ## Documentation